AndreiPalonpon/LBYARCH_MP2/README.md

 Contributors:
 - Daniel Gavrie Clemente
 - Andrei Palonpon

+## Overview
+The project computes the dot product of two vectors, with the following features:
+- Functional scalar SIMD registers are utilized.
+- Scalar SIMD floating-point instructions are employed for optimization.
+- Comparative analysis between C and x86-64 assembly implementations.

 ## Installation

 To get a local copy up and running, follow these simple steps.